 - Any laptops, cell phones, music players or other devices you’ll find useful, and chargers for your devices.
 Wireless internet (WiFi) is available for free throughout the hospital.

-- If your child is in school, you may want to speak with their teachers before their hospital stay.
-We have teachers on-site to help keep them from falling behind on school work.
+- Speak with your child's teachers before his/her hospital stay.
+We have teachers on-site to prevent patients from falling behind on school work.

 During Your Stay

-The best thing you can do to help your child during your stay is to be with them and involved in their care.
-Every patient room at Le Bonheur, including the intensive care unit and neonatal intensive care unit, has space for up to two adults to sleep in the room.
-While your child is being cared for at Le Bonheur, you’ll be able to:
+The best thing you can do to help your child during your stay is to be with him or her and involved in your child's care.
+Patient rooms have space for up to two adults to sleep in the room.
+During your stay, you’ll be able to:

-- You can research your child’s diagnosis with the help of an educator through the Le Bonheur Club Family Resource Center.
+- Research your child’s diagnosis with the help of an educator through the Le Bonheur Club Family Resource Center

 Taking Care of Yourself